jmcabo/avgtime/README.md

 Run avgtime without arguments to see more usage help.

-Don't forget to checkout the *nice histogram*.
+Don't forget to check out the *nice histogram*.

 *Note* that the following histogram shows two peaks because of the CPU speed switching that laptops do.
 Some laptops